PRACTICE AREAS

 Honors

-Mr. Taylor makes all possible efforts to favorably resolve your case through a collaborative approach that ensures open and transparent client communication, but remains dedicated to trial advocacy when necessary.
+Mr. Taylor makes all possible efforts to favorably resolve his clients’ cases through a collaborative approach that ensures open and transparent client communication, but remains dedicated to trial advocacy when necessary.